Luxury properties across the UK

 The coast is 5 miles away with good beaches in Cardigan Bay.
 Castles, steam railways and the famous gardens of Bodnant and Plas Newydd can be reached easily, as can Portmeirion.

-There is no central heating at Nantcol other than the kitchen AGA, so part of the adventure is lighting the two coal fires when you arrive.
+There is no central heating at Nantcol other than the kitchen AGA, so part of the adventure is lighting an open fire or the log burner. when you arrive.
 Each room has a backup of electric fires and electric blankets for all the beds.
 There is no broadband internet, mobile phone or TV reception at the house.
 However there is a landline telephone.

 Nantcol is surrounded by ancient stone walls.
 There is a delightful terrace overlooking the bowl of the Rhinog Mountains with a picnic table.
 There is also a large grassy area to play cricket or other such games.
 There are 3 stone barns.
 One is the coal shed, the other is a garage for wood and implements (not cars) and next door is a delightful pig sty which has been turned into children’s playhouse.
 There is plenty of parking for at least 3 cars.

-You enter this ancient Welsh longhouse straight into a double aspect sitting room with open fires at either end.
+You enter this ancient Welsh longhouse straight into a double aspect sitting room with an open fire at one end and log burner at the other..
 The room is furnished with some authentic pieces of Welsh furniture dating some 200 years old.
 The walls have very interesting paintings and prints displayed.
 There are antique rugs over a tiled floor.

 There is a TV only for playing videos, of which there is a library.
 A new and modern music centre and an extensive library of books.
 This room leads directly into the farmhouse kitchen with its large wooden table, seating 10 people.
 There is also an electric Aga plus and electric cooker and a fridge/freezer and washing machine.
 It is a very well appointed kitchen with plenty of cutlery, china, and general cooking implements.
 From the kitchen there is a stable back door which leads directly to outside and the outside toilet (this has a fabulous view!).
 The stone staircase to the Hay Loft can be accessed from here too.